minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Minnesota Criminal Court Records Available to the Public?

-Most of the records of Minnesota Criminal Courts are available to the public.
+Most of the records of the Minnesota Criminal Courts are available to the public.
 Criminal records, in general and by default, are public records in the state.
 Therefore, members of the public can request and gain access to these records as well as make copies of records maintained by the clerks of court.
 However, there are exceptions to this open access policy.
 As detailed in the Minnesota Rules of Public Access to Records of the Judicial Branch, Criminal Court records identifying minors are sealed.
 In addition to information about juveniles, the court also limits access to records containing medical information.
 Similarly, Minnesota Criminal Court records sealed by court orders are not available to the public.

 How to Access Minnesota Criminal Court Records